All that man achieves and all that he fails to achieve is the direct result of his own thoughts.

 Follow through with your goal.
 Either you will succeed or fail.
 Whatever you do, don’t quit.

-This will give you practice pursing a goal wholeheartedly.
+This will give you practice pursuing a goal wholeheartedly.
 This will change your mindset.

 Even when you fail, you will gain what Allen calls “strength of character”, which will be the true measure of your success.
 This will be your new starting point when you repeat the process.